MicrosoftDocs/intellicode/docs/custom-model-faq.md

 To train a model based on your code, the IntelliCode extension extracts only those elements of the code that are needed to create a model for recommending completion values.
 For example, it extracts the names of classes and methods and how often they're called in different circumstances.
 The extracted data is transmitted to the IntelliCode service, which uses a machine learning algorithm to extract a model for your code.
 It then returns the model to your computer where it's merged with the base model.

 We don’t track your keystrokes or extract the values of literals (such as strings) from your code.
-All communication with the IntelliCode service is over HTTPS (see [how secure is this]() for more information).
+All communication with the IntelliCode service is over HTTPS.
+For more information, see [Q. How secure is this?](#how-secure).

 If you wish to inspect the detailed contents of the extracted data file, you can do so during the training process by following the "show extracted data" link.
 If you like, you can try the process on a public or sample codebase first to see the kind of data we collect.

-## Q. How secure is this?
+## <a name="how-secure" /> Q. How secure is this?
 Can others see the models I create?

 Your models are private to you and those you explicitly share them with via the "share" function.

 All data you send to and receive from the IntelliCode service is transmitted over HTTPS.
 You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) in order to communicate with the service.
 Models can only be retrieved either by the authenticated user who submitted the extracted data for training, or by someone they explicitly authorized by giving them a sharing link.
-This means your model and what is learnt about your code stays private to you and your intended collaborators.
+This means that your model and what is learned about your code stays private to you and your intended collaborators.

 We expect that organizations may wish to have ways of sharing models that are unique to their organizational structure, access control models, et cetera.
 We’re interested to hear more from you about this subject.